beProsto/Venum/README.md

 # Venum

 ## Introduction, skip this part if you are not intrested

-"Venum" as i like to call it, is kind of a game engine.
+"Venum" as I'll call it, is kind of a game engine.
 What I really think it is, is my take on learning OpenGL, in future Vulkan and DirectX.
 I don't intend it to be a full-blown game engine.
 I want it to be an experimental thing, like my "programming playground".
-The name was suggested by my friend.
-I like it.

 For creating windows, event handling and image loading I'm using SDL2.
 All the rest are graphical API's and (if) my physics engine.

 ## How to install, and use "Venum"